Skip to content

 Phase 5: Final RL Stage with Preference Alignment

 Finally, DeepSeek-R1 undergoes an additional RL-based phase focused on preference alignment.
-Unlike purely objective math or coding problems, these open-ended or subjective tasks rely on feedback signals emphasizing helpfulness, clarity, and harmlessness.
+Unlike purely objective math or coding problems, these open-ended or subjective tasks rely on feedback signals that score helpfulness, clarity, and harmlessness.
 During this stage:

 displaying the final RL stage with preference alignment